linklab-uva/f1tenth_gtc_tutorial/README.md

 user@computer:$ sudo apt-get -y install ros-melodic-serial user@computer:$ sudo apt-get -y install ros-melodic-teb-local-planner*
 ```
-The * trailing the commands install the packages using the same name that are some times dependent on the master package.
+The * trailing the command install the packages using the same name that are some times dependent on the master package.

 2. Install the mapping and core package using catkin_make
 With all the dependencies installed, you can now install the F1/10 core package (with the simulator) and the rest of the packages necessary to run the nodes locally.
 To do so, open a new terminal and execute: